mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/11/online-boutique-demo.md

 ## Replace the in-cluster redis database by Google Cloud Memorystore

 Important notes:
-- You can connect to a Memorystore (redis) instance from GKE clusters that are in the same region and use the same network as your instance.
+- You can connect to a Memorystore (redis) instance only from GKE clusters that are in the same region and use the same network as your instance.
 - You cannot connect to a Memorystore (redis) instance from a GKE cluster without VPC-native/IP aliasing enabled.
 For this you should create a GKE cluster with this option `--enable-ip-alias`.

 ```